 Guam's ConPlan identified several objectives to sustaining the stock of affordable housing and providing affordable housing for LMI populations.
 These include homeowner rehabilitation of 200 homes; construction of 40 homeowner housing; and the construction of 200 rental units.
 To date, Guam has fallen short of reaching its goal of rehabilitating 200 homes, in large part due to the difficulty of obtaining program participants.
 In PY2017, there were no applicants eligible for the program.

-While Guam completed the construction of 5 new homes under HOME in PY2017, Guam is still behind in its goal to complete 40 units within the 5 year period.
+While Guam completed the construction of 5 new homes and acquired 3 existing units under HOME in PY2017, Guam is still behind in its goal to complete 40 units within the 5 year period.
 This is due to ongoing, unanticipated labor shortages in the construction industry.
 The shortage has not only delayed projects, but has driven up the costs of construction.
-In PY2017, Guam broke ground on a 50-unit multi-family LIHTC development project.
-The anticipated completion date is 2019.
-The completed project will bring Guam closer to its goal of 200 constructed rental units.
-Guam also re-programmed funds for the rehabilitation of existing 14 units.
+In PY2017, Guam broke ground on a 50-unit multifamily LIHTC development project to be completed in 2019.
+Guam also awarded LIHTC credits for the completion of 88 affordable rental units in PY17, which will be completed in 2020.
+When done, the LIHTC projects will bring Guam closer to its goal of 200 constructed rental units.
+Guam also reprogrammed funds for the rehabilitation of 14 existing rental units, which will be used for homeless populations.